Navajo trading posts: Doing business

 A trader needed a license from the U.S. government and the permission of the local Navajo headman to establish a trading post.
 Traders did not own the land on which their posts were located.
 Many trading posts originated when a trader with a buggy load of goods began trading products in a tent and, if business was good, built an adobe or stone building with a store, lodging for himself and his family and employees, and a special room for showing and selling Navajo-made blankets and carpets.
 A storage warehouse, a corral for horses, and possibly other outbuildings were near the main building.
 Trading posts were usually unpretentious in appearance.
 The store consisted of a reception area, called a "bull pen," with a plank or dirt floor.
 Navajo customers lolled in this area and conducted business leisurely, availing themselves of free tobacco and paper to roll cigarettes.
 High wooden counters enclosed the bull pen on three sides behind which the wares for sale were displayed.
 By regulation (and for their safety) most licensed traders on the reservation did not sell firearms or whiskey, although bootlegging of whiskey was common.
 Many traders kept a revolver behind the counter for protection.
 Many traders also dealt in horses which were pastured near the post.
 A Navajo dwelling, a hogan, built at the trader's expense, was near the post for the free use of any customers who came from a distance.
 Sometimes a spring was nearby; if not the trader had a well dug.

 The most important goods the trader sold were flour, coffee and sugar.
 Plugs of tobacco and cloth for making clothes were next.
 Canned food goods became important items for sale in the 20th century.
 Sheep wool was the most important product traded or sold by the Navajo to the trader.
 By 1888, the Navajo were selling 800000 lb of wool for 8 to 10 cents per pound.
 They also sold sheep and goat skins to traders.
 Pine nuts were a major Navajo product in the infrequent years in which the pinyon pine produced large quantities of nuts.

 Resupply for the trading posts came from settlements around the periphery of the Navajo reservation.
-For some posts, resupply required only a ox-cart journey of a few days.
+For some posts, resupply required only an ox-cart journey of a few days.
 For isolated posts, resupply took longer.
 Supplying the Oljato post of the Wetherills required a 21-day round trip from Gallup, New Mexico in the early 1900s.
 Trading posts became more accessible with automobiles and road construction.
 Trader Clyde Colville constructed a road to his trading post at Kayenta in 1914.